mgrep with Founding Engineer Rui Huang

 The tool returns a list of relevant files with specific line numbers and a similarity score, which helps the agent gauge the confidence of each result.

-complex coding tasks, mgrep delivered a large performance advantage:
+In Mixedbread's internal tests with Claude on complex coding tasks, mgrep delivered a large performance advantage:

 -